wltrup/WTOpenSource/README.md

 ![GitHub tag (latest SemVer)](https://img.shields.io/github/v/tag/wltrup/CollectionDuplicateRemoval)
 ![GitHub](https://img.shields.io/github/license/wltrup/CollectionDuplicateRemoval)

-**CollectionDuplicateRemoval** is a Swift Package Manager package for iOS/tvOS (10.0 and above), watchOS (4.0 and above), and macOS (10.14 and above), under Swift 5.0 and above, adding protocol extensions to `Collection` in order to define a function that returns an array of the elements of the collection, with duplicates removed.
+**CollectionDuplicateRemoval** is a Swift package for iOS/tvOS (10.0 and above), watchOS (4.0 and above), and macOS (10.14 and above), under Swift 5.0 and above, adding protocol extensions to `Collection` in order to define a function that returns an array of the elements of the collection, with duplicates removed.

 ---